 The Fund may distribute its distributable income, in accordance with the Fund's Constitution, to unit holders by cash or reinvestment.

-From 5 December 2022, the distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.
-Prior to this date, they were classified as distributions paid and payable in the statement of changes in equity.
+The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.

 j.
 Increase/decrease in net assets attributable to unit holders k.
-Foreign currency translation i.
-Functional and presentation currency
+Foreign currency translation

-On 30 June 2023, the Fund's units are classified as liabilities.
 Income not distributed is included in net assets attributable to unit holders.
 As the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.